Dark Energy Equation of State from STF

 This result holds regardless of T_compact.
 The factor ξ = 1/(H₀T_compact) multiplies g(0) = 0, so w(0) = −1 + ξ·0 = −1 exactly for any T_compact.

-STF predicts effective phantom dark energy throughout the past, with w = −1 exactly today.
+STF predicts effective phantom dark energy with w = −1 exactly today, w < −1 strictly in the past (sign rigorous), and magnitude conditional on T_compact (§6.1).

 The DESI CPL best-fit (w₀ = −0.752, wₐ = −0.861) implies: - w = −0.752 today (above −1, quintessence regime) - w = −1.0 at z ≈ 0.4 (phantom crossing) - w < −1 for all z > 0.4 (phantom regime)